 When any of these three elements are out of alignment, the result is a loss of efficiency, loss of productivity, loss of motivation and an unacceptable work product.
 Team alignment is a critical success factor found in high performing teams.
 If you see your team is out of alignment your “job one” is to realign.

 1. Diagnosis – before starting any corrective action, you’ve got to understand what is broken and where.
 Look at the team holistically and then in parts.

 A. Is there evidence where a person or process is not aligned?
 Be careful; it is easy to blame a process problem on a person.
 These two elements must be looked at in the context of each other.

 B. Is there evidence that members of the team, together or individually don’t have a clear understanding of the purpose and value of their work?

-D. Do each and all members approach their work with similar energy, effort, commitment and passion?
+D. Do each and all members approach their work with similar energy, effort, commitment, and passion?

-E. Does the team members approach the work with similar values relative to quality, effort and pride?
+E. Does the team members approach the work with similar values relative to quality, effort, and pride?

 2. Prescribe – once you know what/where/who needs “fixed” develop a communication and training plan to build on the team strengths while working to correct the deficiencies.
-This is very purposeful work with part of the result being an understanding of processes that need “fixed” or aligned and who needs trained or, sometimes, redirected to another opportunity.
+This step is very purposeful work with part of the result being an understanding of processes that need “fixed” or aligned and who needs to be trained or, sometimes, redirected to another opportunity.